hyperledger/firefly-fir/text/0000-namespaced-plugins.md

 Namespaces will now be defined only via config, so the POST API for defining new namespaces will be removed.

+The database will need to be checked on startup for any old namespaces created via the API, and should consider it a fatal error if any namespaces are found in the database but not the current config.

 ## Identities

 Org and node identities must now be broadcast on a normal namespace, instead of on the special